-A big argument stirring up controversy between cyclists is this whole electric bike vs. normal cycling debate.
+A big argument stirring up controversy between riders is the electric bike vs. standard cycling debate.

 Both sides seem to be pretty passionate about it too.

-Since it’s gotten to a point where people are literally calling each other names, I thought I’d give my opinion on it.
+Although, since it’s gotten to a point where people are calling each other names, I thought I’d share my opinion on it.

 So here it is:

-First off, trying to compare normal cycling and electric bike riding is like comparing coffee and fish.
+First off, trying to compare standard cycling and electric bike riding is like comparing coffee and fish.

-Cyclists love to push their body to the max, mostly every time.
+In most cases, cyclists love to push their body to the max.

 Cyclists don’t have a motor.